Tales of the Winter Clocks.

-My first extract is from Avelin, a magical realist comedy set in 1925.
+The first extract is from Avelin, a magical realist comedy set in 1925.
 This story is more easily recognisable as a novel than my earlier and longer piece of writing.
-I acknowledge influences from Stella Gibbons’ satires, Emily Bronte’s Wuthering Heights, and Angela Carter’s short stories.

-In my family Spiritualism influenced some of my ancestors whilst an uncompromising logic was apparent in others.
-These mindsets are presented in the story as opposites but also as a synthesis of the two, which is closer to Taoist philosophy, since I have long been influenced by The I Ching.
-Although wholeheartedly a comedy there are dark episodes common to ghosts stories and the passing existential crises that magical realism is known for.
+Spiritualism influenced some of my forebears whilst an uncompromising logic was apparent in others.
+These mindsets are represented by this story that has the literary genre of Magical Realism as a bridge between the two.
+Although essentially a comedy there are the passing existential crises that magical realism is known for.

 Here is an extract from Avelin.